Middle Township senior gets perfect score on math SAT

 Hardin scored 1490 on the SAT overall, which places him in the 97th percentile of all students who have taken the SATs in 2021.

-“We have a student here that’s just exemplary,” MTHS Principal George West said in the news release.
+“We have a student here that’s just exemplary,” Principal George West said.
 “It’s a proud moment for our school.”

-Hardin also does exemplary work in extracurricular activities.
-The news release said Hardin, an aspiring mechanical engineer, has participated in the MTHS robotics club and he plans to participate in the club’s first robotics competition this year.
+Hardin also does exemplary work in extracurricular activities, school officials said.
+The aspiring mechanical engineer has participated in the high school robotics club and plans to participate in the club’s first robotics competition this year.
 Hardin, as well as team advisers John Richardson and Chris Castor, will lead an effort to recruit students with an interest in robotics to join the team.
-According to the news release, Castor said it was a priority to have Hardin join the team.
+Castor said it was a priority to have Hardin join the team.

-West, the MTHS principal, said that Hardin’s success on his standardized tests is proof of the school’s commitment to its students.
+West said Hardin’s success on his standardized tests is proof of the school’s commitment to its students.

+CAPE MAY COURT HOUSE — Dependent on donations from visitors, the Cape May County Zoo was amo…

 “In a situation that could be considered stressful — for example, these scores directly affect a student's acceptance into a college or university they may be looking to attend — for someone to come out with a perfect score, that goes to show we have quality teachers here with quality programs,” West said.
 “Xander is a reflection of that.”